filip-ba/vision-net/README.md

 ![Settings Tab](./assets/images/settings-tab.png)

-## ✨ Key Features
+## Key Features ✨

 VisionNet is designed with a strong focus on user experience, providing a seamless workflow for deep learning practitioners and enthusiasts.

-*   **Intuitive Graphical Interface:** A clean, modern, and easy-to-navigate UI built with PyQt6 that streamlines the machine learning workflow.
+*   **Intuitive Graphical Interface:** A clean, modern, and easy-to-navigate UI built with PyQt6.
-*   **Effortless Dataset Management:** Easily load, visualize, and manage your image datasets.
+*   **Effortless Dataset Management:** Easily load any dataset thats intended for image classification.
 The application expects a standard `train/test/valid` directory structure.
-*   **Multiple Model Support:** Comes with several pre-configured models ready for training:
+*   **Multiple Model Support:** Comes with several models ready for training:
     *   `ResNet18`
     *   `EfficientNet-B0`
     *   `VGG16`
     *   `SimpleCNN` (a custom baseline model)
-*   **Interactive Model Training:** Train models on your own datasets with customizable hyperparameters (e.g., learning rate, epochs, batch size).
+*   **Interactive Model Training:** Train models on your own datasets with customizable hyperparameters (learning rate, epochs, momentum).
-*   **Real-time Performance Visualization:** Monitor the training process with live-updating loss and accuracy graphs.
-After training, evaluate model performance with a clear and insightful confusion matrix.
-*   **Instant Classification:** Use your trained models to classify individual images with a simple drag-and-drop interface.
-*   **Model Persistence:** Save your trained model weights and load them later for further evaluation or inference.
+*   **Save and Load:** Save your trained model weights, calculated metrics, plots and training parameters and load them later for further analyzation.
-*   **Customizable Theming:** Switch between a light and dark mode to suit your visual preference and reduce eye strain during late-night sessions.
+*   **Metrics and Visualization:** Analyze the model using metrics and plots.
+*   **Classification:** Use the trained models to classify images.

-## ⚙️ Installation
+## Installation ⚙️

 Follow these steps to run the application on your local machine.